Home

 Serial Ports

-The QUCM-OE has two RS-232 serial ports with RJ-45 jacks.
-They have the same pinout as the Modicon Micro which allows the use of familiar cabling.
+The QUCM+002 and QUCM+102 have two switchable RS-232/RS-485 serial ports with RJ-45 jacks.
+The QUCM+204 has an additional two RS-232 ports.
+All ports have the same pinout as the previous QUCM-OE models which allows the use of familiar cabling.
 Each serial port can be independently configured for baud rate, parity and number of data and stop bits.
 The ports can also be individually configured as to which protocol each one speaks.
-The QUCM-OE supports the serial protocols important to Groupe Schneider customers in the United States including Modbus RTU and ASCII (master or slave), SY/MAX, Net-to-net, RNIM (master and slave), PNIM and PLOGIC.
+The QUCM supports the serial protocols important to Schneider Electric customers in the United States including Modbus RTU and ASCII (master or slave), SY/MAX, Net-to-net, RNIM (master and slave), PNIM and PLOGIC.

 Internal Registers